Burgundian State: Historical concept

-The notion of a "Burgundian State" was coined in the 19th century by the Belgian historian Henri Pirenne in his Histoire de Belgique to describe what he saw as the precursor of the Belgian State.
+The notion of a "Burgundian State" was coined in the 19th century by the Belgian historian Henri Pirenne in his Histoire de Belgique to describe what he saw as the precursor of the Belgian state.
 In his nationalist view, the Dukes of Burgundy were the creators of a Burgundian or Belgian nation.
 Johan Huizinga reused the concept out of convenience at the beginning of the 20th century.
 In 1999, Bertrand Schnerb popularised the expression in France with a monograph named The Burgundian State.

 That use is, however, controversial among historians.
 Though he used it, Huizinga noted that the "Burgundian State" was a creation of modern historiography and was not an entity that its contemporaries recognised.
 Many historians, especially historians of law, Belgian and Dutch historians, argue that legally speaking, the lands of the dukes formed a collection of princely estates, rather than an actual state.
 As such, they call those lands "Valois Burgundy", "Burgundian states", "Great Principality of Burgundy", "Burgundian Union" or "Burgundian Commonwealth".

-Indeed, the Burgundian State remained a personal union of territories under the remote authority of the duke.
+Indeed, the Burgundian State remained a personal union of territories constituting a "composite monarchy" rather than a state.
 The provinces shared no common legislation, although the dukes created common institutions.
 At the time, there was no name to describe the territorial complex otherwise than "the lands and estates of the duke of Burgundy".
 The last dukes of the Valois dynasty, however, tried to rally the various populations around symbols such as the Cross of Burgundy and the Order of the Golden Fleece.
 Under Charles the Bold, who wanted to create a kingdom of his own, propaganda insisted that the Belgae were the common ancestors for all of his lands.
 The Leo Belgicus appeared after that to symbolise the unity of the Low Countries.

-Furthermore, the Burgundian State was not a sovereign state.
-The dukes of Burgundy were vassals of the king of France and the emperor of the Holy Roman Empire, even if they acted as sovereigns.
-The authority of the emperor was highly hypothetical, but in most of their French fiefs, for instance, their judgements could be challenged before the Parliament of Paris.
+Furthermore, the Burgundian State was not a de jure sovereign state.
+The dukes of Burgundy were vassals of the king of France and the Holy Roman Emperor, even if they acted as sovereigns.
+The authority of the emperor was highly hypothetical, but in most of their French fiefs, for instance, their judgements could be challenged before the Parlement of Paris.
 Charles the Bold created the Parliament of Mechelen to avoid this.

-Following Johan Huizinga, Marc Boone and Wim Blockmans ironically concluded that a true Burgundian State existed only from the loss of the duchy of Burgundy and the extinction of the Burgundian dynasty to the Dutch Revolt.
+Following Johan Huizinga, Marc Boone and Wim Blockmans ironically concluded that a true Burgundian State existed only from the loss of the Duchy of Burgundy and the extinction of the Burgundian dynasty to the Dutch Revolt.